rohitroy-github/vite-personal-todo-planner-dapp/README.md

     <li>Run (Running frontend on browser): <b>npm run dev</b></li>
 </ul>

 The project is complete but I'm making constant modifications to the project.
+Please don't forget to put a /U+1F31F if you like the project.